 But it is in fact true.
 We are expecting a boat.
 And have recently made a few major new life decisions/changes in the last month that we’re here to fill you in on.
 What better day to do a little brain dump/let’s turn our lives upside down, buy a boat, sell the house, and get a new fancy job down in North Carolina.
 Yup…you heard me…North Carolina here we come!

-But finally I came across this fabulous, little part time marketing job with a home energy auditing and contracting company just down the road called Penobscot Home Performance.
+But finally, I came across this fabulous, little part-time marketing job with a home energy auditing and contracting company just down the road called Penobscot Home Performance.
 For a DIY blogger, self-proclaimed home improvement champion, and lover of all things home improvement, I couldn’t think of a better job for me.
-I even loved that it was part time since I could continue running Roostic and also get out of the house a do a little marketing which I was totally missing.
+I even loved that it was part-time since I could continue running Roostic and also get out of the house a do a little marketing which I was missing.
 Oh…and the best part of the job…the GINOURMOUS pile of old pallets at the office that are free for the taking!
 Yes please!
 HELLO pallet wood projects!
 Come to mama!
-Needless to say, expect a few pallet projects coming in the not so distant future.
+Needless to say, expect a few pallet projects coming in the not-so-distant future.

 So now that we’ve covered jobs and boats, let’s talk about the house.
 We’re moving…yup…you heard us…we’re moving.
 It’s a natural progression.
 New job leads to new boat, new boat leads to big move.
 Here’s how…pretty much the second after we signed the papers, it started snowing…again.
 And again and again and again.
 This has been one of the coldest, longest, iciest winters we have ever had in Maine.
 No joke, we’ve been setting cold temperature records here lately, breaking records set back in the 1940s.
 As new boat owners who are DYING to get that baby out on the water, we couldn’t handle that the ice won’t be out for what seems like eternity.
 Which got us thinking….why did we buy a boat…here in Maine…where we can only use it 3 months out of the year…and have to store it for the other nine?!
 It seemed ridiculous to us.
 So one thing led to another which led to another which led to me casually looking at jobs down South which led me to the Lowes Headquarters site which led to me finding a marketing job down at Lowes galactic headquarters in Mooresville, North Carolina.
 Applied…interviewed…offered the job.
 A big girl job.
 At LOWES!!!
 I shop at Lowes…almost daily!